surftimer/SurfTimer/README.md

 # SurfTimer for CS:GO

 This is an open source timer plugin made for CS:GO.
-The original plugin was known as ckSurf, developed by Jonitaikaponi.
-A year or so later fluffys released his updated [fork known as SurfTimer.](https://github.com/fluffyst/Surftimer) Since then, the plugin has recieved significant development from many different [contributors.](https://github.com/surftimer/SurfTimer/graphs/contributors)

-# Project Goals
+## Project Goals

-Since the vast majority of csgo surf communties use this plugin, our main goal with the project has been to fix major the bugs/issues that exist.
+Since the vast majority of CS:GO surf communties use this plugin, our main goal with the project has been to fix major the bugs/issues that exist.
 Since we now believe the vast majority of bugs to be fixed, we have started looking into adding some new features!

 We encourage everyone who uses this plugin to also share their bug related fixes.
 If so, we can all work towards having a bug free, feature rich timer plugin.